-- The Professor W.J.
-Martin Prize in Hebrew Awarded to a student for proficiency in Hebrew in memory of Dr. William Martin, one of the founding faculty members of Regent College. - A Prize in Memory of Jean Sutherland Awarded to a student who emulates the quality of life of Jean Sutherland who contributed much to the Regent community through her love of learning (classics, archaeology) and commitment to hospitality. - The Walter C. Wright Jr. Leadership Award Awarded to a student who has excelled in leadership, whether in the life of the College or in academic work, and given in honour of Dr. Walter C. Wright Jr. who served as President of Regent College from 1988 to 2000. - The Luci Shaw Prize for Creative Writing Awarded to a student in honour of Luci Shaw whose work as writer, instructor, and member of the

-Board of Governors, has inspired much creativity at Regent College.
+- A Prize in Memory of Jean Sutherland Awarded to a student who emulates the quality of life of Jean Sutherland who contributed much to the Regent community through her love of learning (classics, archaeology) and commitment to hospitality. - The Walter C. Wright Jr. Leadership Award Awarded to a student who has excelled in leadership, whether in the life of the College or in academic work, and given in honour of Dr. Walter C. Wright Jr. who served as President of Regent College from 1988 to 2000. - The Luci Shaw Prize for Creative Writing Awarded to a student in honour of Luci Shaw whose work as writer, instructor, and member of the Board of Governors, has inspired much creativity at Regent College. - The Valerie Collison Memorial Scholarship Awarded to a female student in memory of Valerie Collison who completed both an MCS and an MDiv at Regent, and who encouraged many with her life and spirit before dying of cancer in 1995.